-- Parents are invited to an induction meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express. - EYFS teachers will endeavour to visit children at home to begin to build positive relationships and find out about the interests of each child. - Children requiring extra support will be offered additional visits either at home or at their pre-school setting. - During the first week of term in September each child along with their parents will be invited to a 1-1 'Meet the teacher' welcome meeting where they will visit the classroom.
-This will also provide an opportunity for parents to express any concerns they may have. - Children will phase into school, attending mornings only for the first week of school.
+- Parents are invited to an induction meeting to ensure they know about school procedures, meet some of our staff team and raise any concerns they may want to express. - EYFS teachers will endeavour to visit children at home to begin to build positive relationships and find out about the interests of each child. - Children requiring extra support will be offered additional visits either at home or at their pre-school setting.